-The one decision you will need to make before reading out pick of the best bookshelf speakers is whether or not you want active or passive speakers.
+There are plenty of questions you need to ask yourself when buying a bookshelf speaker, but the most important is whether or not you want active or passive speakers.

 Active speakers have built-in amplifiers (devices that actually power the speakers and let them play sounds), while passive ones don’t, which means passive ones need to be connected to a traditional hi-fi amp.